manonja/legal-search-RAG/README.md

 Our document ingestion system employs a sophisticated processing pipeline that handles various document formats while preserving the semantic structure crucial for legal documents:

 - **Multi-Format Support**: Robust handling of PDF and DOC/DOCX files using industry-standard libraries (PyMuPDF and python-docx)
-- **Intelligent Text Chunking**: Implementation of context-aware document splitting using spaCy, with special attention to legal document structure (sections, articles, paragraphs)
+- **Intelligent Text Chunking**: Implementation of context-aware document splitting using LangChain's RecursiveCharacterTextSplitter:
+  - 512-character chunks with 50-character overlap
+  - Hierarchical splitting using paragraph and newline separators
+  - Preserves document structure with chunk markers
+  - Run with: `pixi run chunk-docs` (processes files from `~/Downloads/processedLegalDocs`)
 - **Semantic Preservation**: Careful handling of document hierarchies and relationships to maintain context

 ### 2. Vector Search Infrastructure